Mariners bullpen can’t hold five-run lead in a 6-5 loss to the Rangers

 The Mariners tacked on two more runs against Benjamin in the third inning.
 Mitch Haniger crushed a solo homer to dead center.
 With two outs, Kyle Lewis sliced a double into right-center and scored on Dylan Moore’s single through the left side to make it 5-0.

-But the Mariners’ bullpen let the game get away.
+But the Mariners bullpen let the game get away.
 Kendall Graveman gave up a two-run homer to Nate Lowe and Joey Gerber was banged around for four runs in the seventh.

 Player of the game